 - Video resolution handled: Up to 4K

 - Motion tracking: Yes.
-I haven't used it yet, but the tutorial video makes it look very easy.
+I haven't used it yet, but it look very easy.

 - Additional features: With 30 animated theme templates, you only need to drag-and-drop your footage to create great videos.